 When to Plant Cinnamon Ferns

 You should plant cinnamon ferns in spring after the last expected frost of the season.
 The spacing depends upon their use in the garden.
-To add a tropical appeal to stream banks and swampy areas, plant them at 6-foot intervals.
+To add a tropical appeal to stream banks and swampy areas, plant them at 6 foot (2 m.) intervals.

-In the garden, plant them two feet apart to create a backdrop for spring and summer annuals and wildflowers.
+In the garden, plant them 2 feet (61 cm.) apart to create a backdrop for spring and summer annuals and wildflowers.
 Cinnamon ferns make excellent specimen plants or accents when planted at the base of a tree.

 How to Grow a Cinnamon Fern